 Oval Dutch Oven (5 or 7 qt) — Enameled cast iron products give you all the cooking benefits of cast iron, with the added perk of an easy-to-clean surface.
 I prefer an oval shape which can accommodate long or round breads, and is excellent for making stews, soups, sauces, and more.
 Just like regular cast iron, these dutch ovens can go from the stove to the oven and excel at retaining heat.
 If you're looking to splurge, you can get a Le Creuset model — they're pricier, but also come with a notoriously generous lifetime warranty under which the company will replace pots that are even decades old.

-Victorinox 8″ Chef Knife — For years this knife has been the top pick from America’s Test Kitchen and Wirecutter (though Wirecutter demoted it in favor of a far more expensive option this year).
-We have two 8″ Victorinox chef knives and one 10″ Victorinox chef knife and they’re excellent, reliable, and affordable additions to any knife block.
+Victorinox 8" Chef Knife — For years this knife has been the top pick from America's Test Kitchen and Wirecutter (though Wirecutter demoted it in favor of a far more expensive option this year).
+It's a great entry level chef knife for a beginner cook.
+We have two 8" Victorinox chef knives and one 10" Victorinox chef knife and they're excellent, reliable, and affordable additions to any knife block.

 Mini Serrated Knife with Round Tip — I don't know why I have such an affinity for my mini serrated knife with a round tip, but I do!
 I use it to slice bread, cakes, bagels — anything I'd use a bread knife for, I reach for this instead.
 The rounded tip is nice because I don't have to worry about stabbing into my hand if I'm slicing a particularly crusty loaf of bread, and the small size makes it easier to maneuver than a large bread knife.